MichealWilkinson-MT/javascript-basics/README.md

 # JavaScript Basics

-The repository contains test cases and empty function definitions which need to be populated to solve the different challenges set in this weeks walkthrough. 🚨*You should not update the tests* 🚨
+The repository contains test cases and empty function definitions which need to be populated to solve the different challenges set in this weeks walkthrough. 🚨*You should not update the tests!* 🚨

 ## Getting started